SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Learn more about what there is to see and do at Ghirardelli Square.

-After a visit to the Hyde Street Pier, walk across the street to the Maritime Museum.
+After your tasty brunch at Buena Vista Cafe, walk down the hill to the Visitor Center.
 It's on the corner of Jefferson and Powell Streets.
 This free museum walks you through the history of Fisherman's Wharf.

 With pictures, videos and other interactive displays, you will learn all about how this area got its name, its first inhabitants and how those both shaped the Fisherman's Wharf we know and love today.